Mercedes-Benz · SUV · 2024

 Pros

-- Rear-wheel steering makes it surprisingly nimble
+- Rear-wheel steering gives a surprisingly tight turning radius

 Cons